You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 Working with your lawyer

 You are the boss.
 Your lawyer won’t do anything you don’t ask them to do and won’t do anything without your approval.
-They will present you with your options, and you will decide what to do.
+They will present you with options, and you will decide what to do.
 That doesn’t mean they won’t advise you; they will.
 But you will get to make the final decision.

 Review with them what they can and cannot do for you, and what your role will be when you are working together.
 Having a clear idea about what you can expect can help avoid misunderstandings.

 Your lawyer will need information from you.
 This is where your documentation comes in.
 See Document Everything.
 You can keep your legal costs low by providing documentation that’s clear and well organized, and by being focused and brief when you talk with your lawyer.
-You will normally be paying for every minute that they spend with you, even for short phone calls and email exchanges.
+You will normally be paying for every minute they spend with you, even for short phone calls and email exchanges.

 What a lawyer can’t do for you